pjuy/Formation-JavaScript/Formation-JavaScript/Formation/scopes.md

 superHero = "JavaScript Man";

+### Exercices
+How to return both "SuperMan" and "JavaScript Man" after 1s ?

 ## this
 Be careful when using 'this' inside a function.
 Each function has its own 'this'.